Azure/blobxfer/docs/10-cli-usage.md

 local machine.
 This command requires at the minimum, the following options if invoked without a YAML configuration file:

+* Remote Azure Storage reference using one of two methods:
+    * URL-based via `--storage-url` or the environment variable `BLOBXFER_STORAGE_URL`
+    * Components
         * `--mode` specifies the source Azure Storage mode.
 This defaults to `auto` which will target Azure Blob storage (any blob type).
           To source from Azure File storage, set this option to `file`.
-* `--storage-account` for the source remote Azure path
         * `--remote-path` for the source remote Azure path.
 This must have, at the minimum, a container or file share name.
+        * `--storage-account` storage account for the source remote Azure path or the environment variable `BLOBXFER_STORAGE_ACCOUNT`
-* `--local-path`
+* Local path to download files to with `--local-path`

-Additionally, an authentication option for the storage account is required.
+* An authentication option for the storage account is required.
 Please see the Authentication sub-section below under Options.

 ### `upload`
 Uploads local paths to a remote Azure path or set of remote Azure paths.